Snow delays postseason for hockey and basketball - Austin Daily Herald

 Snow delays postseason for hockey and basketball

-The start of hockey and basketball playoffs will have to wait another day after a snowstorm hit the area on Monday.
+The start of hockey and basketball playoffs will have to wait another day after a snowstorm hit the area Monday.

-The Austin girls hockey team’s Section 1A opener against Waseca has been moved to Tuesday at 7 p.m. in Riverside Arena.
+The Austin girls hockey team’s Section 1A opener against Waseca has been moved to 7 p.m.
+Tuesday, in Riverside Arena.

 All Section 1A basketball play-in games scheduled for Monday have also been moved to Tuesday.